open-gpdb/gpdb/gpdb-doc/markdown/install_guide/install_gpdb.html.md

     ```

-**Note:** All example procedures in the Greenplum Database documentation assume that you installed to the default directory, which is `/usr/local`.
+> **Note** All example procedures in the Greenplum Database documentation assume that you installed to the default directory, which is `/usr/local`.
 If you install to a non-default directory, substitute that directory for `/usr/local`.

 If you install to a non-default directory using `rpm`, you will need to continue using `rpm` \(and of `yum`\) to perform minor version upgrades; these changes are covered in the upgrade documentation.